You are here

 In 2010, Linguistically Diverse Education (and Linguistically Diverse Education – Bilingual) was replaced by Culturally and Linguistically Diverse Education (and Culturally and Linguistically Diverse Education – Bilingual).
 Because the state board needed time to promulgate new rules and requirements for issuing the endorsement and colleges and universities across the state needed time to revise coursework and curriculum, LDE (and LDEB) continued to be issued through Dec.
 31, 2012.
 Anyone wishing to add the endorsement needed to submit an added endorsement application prior to Dec.
 31, 2012.

-PLEASE NOTE: There is one exception.
+PLEASE NOTE: There was one exception.
 The last cohort of students to enroll in Colorado-approved LDE programs began in fall 2012.
-Any candidates enrolled in this fall 2012 cohort and who complete that program are eligible to apply to add the LDE endorsement.
-These candidates must apply for the LDE endorsement by May 31, 2017.
-After May 31, 2017, these first-time LDE endorsements will no longer be issued.
+Any candidates enrolled in this fall 2012 cohort and who completed that program were eligible to apply to add the LDE endorsement.
+These candidates were required to apply for the LDE endorsement by May 31, 2017, to receive it.
+Any application received after May 31, 2017, will be evaluated against CLD requirements.

 Two significant differences between the endorsements: